forker-25/ArgOS/README.md

 Upon startup:
 - The system waits for user input.
-- Pressing `Tab` will display a list of all available files.
+- entering `tab` in prompt will display a list of all available files.
 - Typing the name of a file **without** the `.bin` extension will **execute** that binary and perform the assigned action.

 ## Building the OS